shibatch/sleef/README.md

 1. Check out the source code from our GitHub repository `git clone https://github.com/shibatch/sleef`

-2. Make a separate directory to create an out-of-source build.
+2. Make a separate directory to create an out-of-source build :
-`cd sleef`
-`mkdir build && cd build`
+`cd sleef && mkdir build && cd build`

-3. Run cmake to configure the project.
+3. Run cmake to configure the project :
 `cmake ..`

-4. Run make to build the project.
+4. Run make to build the project :
 `make -j 1`

 Refer to our web page for detailed instructions : https://sleef.org/compile.xhtml